Estimate Time11 min

 Keep these 2 additional things in mind when enrolling in Medicare Part D:

-2. For stand-alone Part D prescription drug plans, the maximum deductible is $545 in 2024.
+2. For stand-alone Part D prescription drug plans, the maximum deductible is $590 in 2025.
 A deductible is the amount you pay toward your costs before the insurance plan starts to contribute.
 After reaching your deductible, you'll pay your plan's copays and coinsurance for your covered drugs, based on the tiers within your plan's covered drug list (also known as their formulary).
+Major reforms are coming to Part D coverage in 2025.
+Starting in January 2025, the annual maximum out-of-pocket threshold for all Part D plans will be $2,000.
+Part D beneficiaries will not be responsible for any cost sharing for drugs covered by Part D above this amount.
 You can learn more about the different phases of prescription drug costs on the Medicare website.
 Tip: You may want to consider scheduling a Medication Therapy Management consultation with your local pharmacist to explore combinations of prescriptions that may help you maintain your health, but at a lower cost.
 Then go back and discuss the pharmacist's recommendations with your doctor.
 All Medicare prescription drug plans (Part D) cover this consultation.

 There are lots of health care and financial decisions to make as you transition to retirement.
 In addition to needing a strategy to generate retirement income and claim Social Security, you may need to develop a strategy to help you bridge the gap until you are eligible for Medicare coverage at age 65.
 Once you are eligible to enroll in Medicare, be sure to get the health care part of the equation right.